svondenstein/RevenuePredictor/README.md

 ## Licensing

-The model design in _model.py_ is based on the the (Fully Convolutional DenseNet)[https://github.com/HasnainRaz/FC-DenseNet-TensorFlow] implementation by GitHub user (HasnainRaz)[https://github.com/HasnainRaz].
+The model design in _model.py_ is based on the the [Fully Convolutional DenseNet](https://github.com/HasnainRaz/FC-DenseNet-TensorFlow) implementation by GitHub user [HasnainRaz](https://github.com/HasnainRaz).
 This implementation was a helpful reference when designing our network structure.